celery/celery/sources/userguide/executing.txt

 specified date and time, but not necessarily at that exact time.
 Possible reasons for broken deadlines may include many items waiting in the queue, or heavy network latency.
-To make sure your tasks are executed in a timely manner you should monitor queue lenghts.
-Use Munin, or similar tools, to receive alerts, so appropiate action can be taken to ease the workload.
+To make sure your tasks are executed in a timely manner you should monitor queue lengths.
+Use Munin, or similar tools, to receive alerts, so appropriate action can be taken to ease the workload.
 See :ref:`monitoring-munin`.

 While `countdown` is an integer, `eta` must be a :class:`~datetime.datetime`